-5.2.1 Ineligible Expenses
+5.4 Ineligible Expenses

-- ✓ Rent payments, rent arrears, and security deposits for rentals. - ✓ Phone, cable, satellite or internet deposits or services. - ✓ Mortgage assistance and utility assistance for homeowners. - ✓ Hotel/motel expenses. - ✓ Lot rent for RV or manufactured home.
+- ✓ Rent payments, rent arrears, and security deposits for rentals. - ✓ Cable/television deposits or services. - ✓ Mortgage assistance and utility assistance for homeowners. - ✓ Hotel/motel expenses when a hotel/motel is used for permanent housing. - ✓ Lot rent for RV or manufactured home.

-5.3 Administration
+5.5 Administration